Exawind/wind-utils/doc/manual/source/user/tuts/alm_refine.rst

 ``fluid_parts`` parameter (line 2), ``turbine_locations`` list the base
 locations of the turbines in the wind farm that are being simulated, ``refinement_levels`` contain a list of length equal to the number of nested refinement levels.
-Each entry in this list contains another list of four real
-numbers: the upstream, downstream, lateral, and vertical extents of the refinement zones (as a multiple of rotor diameters) with respect to the rotation center of the turbine.
+Each entry in this list contains an array of four non-dimensional lengths: the upstream, downstream, lateral, and vertical extent of the refinement zones (as a multiple of rotor diameters) with respect to the rotation center of the turbine.
 The orientation of the refinement boxes is determined by the parameters provided within the ``orientation`` sub-dictionary.
+In the current example, the boxes will be oriented along the wind direction (:math:`245^\circ`) to match the ABL wind direction at hub-height used in the previous tutorial.

 .. note::